PNWBNW/pnw_mvp/README.md

 ## What Is PNW-MVP?

-The **PNW-MVP** project is a modular system built to help **farmers, workers (citizen and noncitizen), and employers** manage payroll and taxes securely — without paperwork, intermediaries, or data exposure.
+The **PNW-MVP** project is a modular system built to help **farmers, workers (citizen and noncitizen), and employers** manage payroll, identity, and taxes securely — without paperwork, intermediaries, or data exposure.

 This system runs on the **Aleo blockchain**, where all smart contracts are **private by default**, but still **verifiable for compliance**.